See all articles from The Kinkist

-Kink has long been wrapped in leather and mystery.
-And though we are as a culture making some headway into portraying kink somewhat more accurately than it might have been in the past (we're looking at you, Babygirl and Billions).
+Power dynamics in relationships have long been wrapped in leather and mystery.
+And though we are as a culture making some headway into portraying these dynamics somewhat more accurately than in the past (we're looking at you, Babygirl and Billions), stereotypes remain and most of what people think they know about exploring power and sensation is wildly off.

 Today, we're unpacking the biggest myths that hold people back from exploring their fantasies.
 Ready?
 Let's get nerdy.

 Reality: Pain is not a requirement.
-In fact, many people explore BDSM with zero pain involved.
+In fact, many people explore power dynamics with zero pain involved.

-Kink is a buffet.
-Some people like spice, others are just here for the ambiance.
-You can experience power dynamics, bondage, or objectification in completely sensual, pain-free ways.
+Intimate exploration is a buffet.
+Some people like intensity, others are just here for the ambiance.
+You can experience power exchange, restraint, or role play in completely sensual, pain-free ways.
 What matters is how it makes you feel, not whether it leaves a mark.
-And we're not even going to get into how when endorphins get involved, the line between pleasure and pain gets real blurry...
+And we're not even going to get into how when endorphins get involved, the line between pleasure and sensation gets real blurry...

 Curious but cautious?
 That's literally our whole reason for existing.

-Reality: Kinky fantasies are nearly universal.
-According to research from Dr. Justin Lehmiller at the Kinsey Institute, 98% of people report having kinky fantasies.
+Reality: Adventurous fantasies are nearly universal.
+According to research from Dr. Justin Lehmiller at the Kinsey Institute, 98% of people report having adventurous fantasies.
 So, odds are, you do, too.

-You don’t need to be strapped to a St-Andrews cross in a basement.
+You don't need to fit a stereotype.
 You can be a working mom in pajamas who wants to feel worshipped.
-There’s no “type,” just preferences.
+There's no "type," just preferences.
 And preferences evolve when they feel safe to explore.

 Kink happens in bedrooms